Healing From What We Are Harboring

 Making a long story short, Jacob and Rebekah hatched a plan that worked and one in which the Father’s firstborn blessing would be pronounced upon, you guessed it – Jacob!

-When Esau returned to Dad and heard that Dad’s blessing had been given to Jacob, all were shocked and surprised!
+When Esau returned to Dad and heard that Dad’s blessing had been given to Jacob, he vowed to kill Jacob.
 This was not a happy family.
-Esau’s grudge was now exploding and all of his pent up anger, bitterness, resentment came cascading from his lips and life.
+His grudge was now exploding and all of his pent up anger, bitterness, resentment came cascading from his lips and life.
 Jacob was gonna be toast if Esau had his way.
-This was no small grudge anymore, this was a pot boiling over with hatred, hurt and blame.
+This was no small grudge anymore, this was a pot boiling over with anger, hatred and bitterness.

-When Rebekah realizes the depth of Esau’s anger and seriousness of his threats she arranges for Jacob to steal away and live with her brother in a distant city “…for a while, until your brother’s fury subsides… when your brother is no longer angry…and when he forgets…” Gen. 27:42-45
+Mother Rebekah realizes the depth of Esau’s anger and seriousness of his threat and arranges for Jacob to steal away and live with her brother in a distant city “…for a while, until your brother’s fury subsides… when your brother is no longer angry…and when he forgets…” Gen. 27:42-45